History of colonialism: Imperialism in Asia

 In Asia, the Great Game, which lasted from 1813 to 1907, opposed the British Empire against Imperial Russia for supremacy in Central Asia.
 China was opened to Western influence starting with the First and Second Opium Wars (1839–1842; 1856–1860).
 After the visits of Commodore Matthew Perry in 1852–1854, Japan opened itself to the Western world during the Meiji period (1868–1912).

-Imperialism also took place in Burma, Indonesia (Netherlands East Indies), Malaya and the Philippines.
+Imperialism also took place in Burma, Indonesia, Malaya and the Philippines.
 Burma had been under British rule for nearly a hundred years, however, it was always considered an "imperial backwater".
 This accounts for the fact that Burma does not have an obvious colonial legacy and is not a part of the Commonwealth.
 In the beginning, in the mid-1820s, Burma was administered from Penang in Britain's Straits Settlements.
 However, it was soon brought within British India, of which it remained a part until 1937.
 Burma was governed as a province of India, not considered very important, and barely any accommodation was made to Burmese political culture or sensitivities.
 As reforms began to move India towards independence, Burma was simply dragged along.